alchemical-lich/alchemical-lich.github.io/_pages/the-gaming-must-go-on.md

 ## Pallid Suns — continue the CWN mission
 We already started a campaign chasing down the mystery of the magical weed.
 [Cities Without Number](https://www.drivethrurpg.com/en/product/449079/cities-without-number) is has a flexible classless character system, and a huge GM toolkit for running sprawling cyber-dystopias.
-With a bit of home-brew, it comes close to Shadowrun (I added a lot to build out the magic system).
+With a bit of home-brew, it comes close to Shadowrun (FYI I added a lot to build out the magic system).
 Orks, Uzis, and Manabolts!

 ## Shadowdark
 A [mash-up of 5E, old-school D&D, and DCC](https://www.thearcanelibrary.com/products/shadowdark-rpg), stripped down to the essentials: torches burn down in real time, magic is rolled (and can backfire), combat is quick and deadly.
 Two options for adventures: